edsonhrf/school-environment/README.md

 For "Student" type access, the grades, attendances, news and class content screens are for reference only.

-As for the "Professor" type access, editing and recording of new information is allowed on all application screens according to the discipline that is released for the logged-in profile.
+As for the "Teacher" type access, editing and recording of new information is allowed on all application screens according to the subject that is released for the logged-in profile.

-Both users can update profile information, view notifications and menu.
+Both users can update profile information, view notifications and go to menu.

 ## Commom screens for both access type
 ![Web 2](https://github.com/acenelio/assets/raw/main/sds1/web2.png)